 We stopped in Edinburgh for a few hours and, honestly, the only thing we did was see Edinburgh Castle- which is beautiful but left us wanting more!
 We're already planning a trip back up sometime… just maybe not with the motorhome!!
-But from what we saw, there's at least a couple of days worth of activities in Edinburgh if you have the time!
+But from what we saw, there's at least 3 days worth of activities in Edinburgh if you have the time!

 Have you visited Scotland?
 Where was your favourite place?
 If you haven't, where would you like to go first?